kubeshop/testkube-docs/docs/articles/logs-and-artifacts.md

 ## Artifact Collection

-Workflows that produce artifacts can be configured to upload those to Testkubes Artifact storage - [see example](test-workflows-examples-basics#artifacts).
+Workflows that produce artifacts can be configured to upload those to Testkubes Artifact storage - [Read More](test-workflows-artifacts).
 These could be, for example, videos, logs, html-reports, JUnit XML reports, etc. - anything that you want to make available for inspecting or troubleshooting a test execution.